Abdulaxad7/Micro-Library-Eureka/README.md

-Simple Library in Spring boot using microservices and eureka service registry
+Simple Library in Spring boot using microservices and eureka service registry with mongoDB